Research Shows Meth Abuse Linked to Parkinson’s Disease

-Although women in Utah are less likely to use meth than men, that is changing.
+Although women are less likely to use meth than men, that is changing.
 More women in their late 20’s have started to use the powerful drug.
-This means more women will be susceptible to Parkinson’s disease in coming years.
+This means more women will be susceptible to Parkinson’s disease in the coming years.

-Because many women may not get the same benefits from treatment for Parkinson’s as do men, getting Parkinson’s for women can be a serious problem.
+Because many women may not get the same benefits from treatment for Parkinson’s as do men, getting Parkinson’s for women can be a severe problem.

-Between the increased risk of Parkinson’s, meth mouth, and all the other health side effects of meth, evidence is showing that it’s best to get to a meth addiction detox sooner than later.
+Between the increased risk of Parkinson’s, meth mouth, and all the other health side effects of meth, the evidence is showing that it’s best to get to a meth addiction detox center in FL sooner than later.
 Contact Serenity House Detox for a variety of detox programs for your situation.
 Programs and therapies include: